qaisardevops/wordpressdemo/README.md

 ## The namespace

-The namespace is set in `namespace.yaml` choose what you want and creat it:
+The namespace is set in `namespace.yaml` choose what you want and create it:

 ```sh
 $ oc apply -f namespace.yaml